Your visa is vital for your travel to New Jersey. Read on for important information concerning your student visa.

 The F-2 status of your family will be dependent upon your status as the F-1 academic student.
 This means that if you change your status, your family must change their status.
 If you lose your status, your family will also lose their status.

 Can’t get enough of New Jersey?
 You do not need to apply to extend your stay in the United States as long as you are maintaining your student status and making normal progress toward completing your academic course of study.
 The designated school official (DSO) from your school will write down a completion date on your USCIS Form I-20 (Certificate of Eligibility for Nonimmigrant (F-1) Student Status – for Academic and Language Students).
 Under normal circumstances, you should be able to complete your studies by this date.
+If you need more time, you must tell your DSO before this date ends.

 The cost of living in New Jersey varies for different areas of the state.
 If you need extra money you may be allowed to work on-campus or off-campus (after the completion of your first year of study) under very limited circumstances.
 Please see the rules on student employment at 8 CFR 214.2 (f).
 You may also wish to discuss employment with the designated school official (DSO) at your school.
 Your accompanying spouse and child may not accept employment.
 When you have completed your degree, you may apply for Optional Practical Training for one year.